Matthew-Burfield/matthewburfield.com/content/blog/git-reviews-on-the-commandline/index.md

 `git diff` command.

-If you're interested in further tooling to help your Git reviews, such as viewing stats of the files that have changes and to visualise relationships between changed files from the command line as well, I strongly recommend you check out Zimmerman's article that I referenced at the start of this post!
+If you're interested in further tooling to help your Git reviews, such as viewing stats of the files that have changed and to visualise relationships between changed files from the command line as well, I strongly recommend you check out Zimmerman's article that I referenced at the start of this post!